 - Greek Houses for students in national fraternities or sororities

-- Limited student houses for upper-class students
+- Graduate Assistant student houses

 - Single and double room options

 - Furnished bedrooms

 - Kitchen appliances

 Housing Assignments and Room Selection

 During the spring semester, students can sign up for rooms for the following academic year.
 Signs with information, dates, and proper procedure are posted in the residential areas prior to the Room Selection process beginning.
 Information is also posted on our website and social media and communicated through WLU email addresses for current residential students.
 The Office of Housing & Residence Life reserves the right to assign, reassign, and adjust room assignments if required, but will notify the student prior to check-in for the fall semester.